jsanderss1/ATTToyPanelManager/README.md

 # ATTToyManagerLogin
-Is a simple program for panel manager.
+This is a simple program for Toy company panel manager for admins.